What is Xenophobia?

 Xenophobia —defined as prejudice or discrimination against immigrants — has deep roots in American society, stretching back to some of the earliest waves of immigration at Ellis Island in the 19th and 20th centuries.
 What started as a form of bigotry against immigrants from Europe and Asia — including the Irish, Italians, Chinese people, and Eastern European Jews — has evolved to focus on Latin Americans and asylum seekers, primarily from the Near and Middle East.

-In this article, we’ll examine what discrimination against immigrants is and include a few examples of the phenomenon that manifests in American society.
-We will also provide solutions for how you can help get involved and end discrimination against immigrants in the United States once and for all.
+In this article, we’ll examine what discrimination against immigrants is and include a few xenophobia examples of the phenomenon that manifests in American society.
+We will also provide solutions for how you can help get involved and end the problems immigrants face in society once and for all.
 Keep reading for additional information!

 What Is Discrimination Against Immigrants?